I can’t wait to dig my hands into this pile of dirt and manure.

 Reflections from seasoned travelers

-Overall impressions of the Fathom Dominican cruise and discount info
+Overall Impressions of the Fathom Dominican Volunteer Cruise

 In terms of the overall Fathom cruise experience, there are a few minor scheduling and communication issues to be worked out, but for the most part the activities are well-planned, and the organization definitely has the best of intentions.